Jeffrey Buchheit, Executive Director

 Erica joined Pride of Baltimore in May 2015 to help the organization move forward on its new path to long-term sustainability.
 She has more than twenty years experience working with small non-profit organizations in a variety of roles.
-For the past 8 years, she has worked in the Baltimore maritime community, with the Downtown Sailing Center, the Great Chesapeake Bay Schooner Race, and Sail Baltimore.
+Before joining Pride, she had worked in the Baltimore maritime community for eight years, with the Downtown Sailing Center, the Great Chesapeake Bay Schooner Race, and Sail Baltimore.
 Erica is a sailor.
-She worked as first mate on a charter sailboat in Baltimore for eight years and taught sailing as a U.S. Sailing Keelboat Instructor.
+She worked as first mate on a charter sailboat in Baltimore for eight years and taught sailing as a U.S. Sailing keelboat instructor.
 Originally from Ohio, she is an Ohio State University graduate.

-Patrick joined Pride, Inc. as deckhand on board Pride II in March 2014 for the War of 1812 Bicentennial season and again in 2016 for the Great Lakes tour.
-He joined the office staff in the fall of 2016 and acts as a liaison to the ship and is largely responsible for updating Pride's social media channels.
+Patrick joined Pride of Baltimore as a deckhand on Pride of Baltimore II in March 2014 for the War of 1812 Bicentennial season and again in 2016 for the Great Lakes tour.
+He joined the office staff in the fall of 2016, acting as a liaison to the ship and largely responsible for updating Pride's social media channels.
+In 2018, Patrick left Pride to work for the Chesapeake Conservancy, but returned to Pride as program coordinator in February 2018.
 He is the proud producer of our "Traditional Tuesday" video series.
-Patrick is from Pasadena, Maryland and has a B.A. in History from Saint Michael’s College.
+Patrick is from Pasadena, Maryland, and has a B.A in History from Saint Michaels College.
 He spends his free time out on the water and contends he is a hero in his mother's eyes.

 Paula Belletiere, Accountant

 Paula started her career in the accounting field in Pennsylvania after completing college, eventually moving to the Baltimore area.
 After spending another 30 years in corporate accounting and the account software industry, she decided to retire.
-Since retiring, Paula works part-time as the Accountant for the Pride of Baltimore, opened a full-service travel agency franchise called Cruise Planners, continues to service several of her long time software clients, and is serving her second term as Treasurer of the Board for the Baltimore Chapter of National Association for Catering and Events (NACE).
+Since retiring, Paula has worked part-time as the accountant for Pride, opened a full-service travel agency franchise called Cruise Planners, continues to service several of her long time software clients, and is serving her second term as Treasurer of the Board for the Baltimore Chapter of National Association for Catering and Events (NACE).
 Paula began working with Pride in November 2005.